kgisl/project-ideas/ias/bitlyElmVideo.md

 http://j.mp/bitlyElmVideo8

 ## 9th increment

 Do the ultimate thing - access the bitly API and get all the 25000+ links and search through them
   - limit to getting 1000 links or less and then expand to bigger downloads
   - https://bitly-elm.glitch.me is the latest evolving version of the app

+Questions to ask and design:
+  - how will you handle < 1000 links?
+  - how will you display / update > 1000 links?
+  - how will you search when > 25000 links?
+  - how will you help choose a needle for the user?

 # Notes